On the At-Will Employment Regime - Part II

-Welcome to AccelPro Employment Law, where we provide interviews and products to accelerate your professional development.
+Welcome to AccelPro Employment Law, where we provide expert interviews and coaching to accelerate your professional development.
 Today we’re going to continue talking about our country’s employment at-will regime and the power imbalance it creates between employers and employees.

 Our guest is Cynthia Estlund, a leading scholar of labor and employment law and workplace governance.
 Currently a professor at NYU’s Law School, she has also taught at Harvard, Columbia and the University of Texas.